raspberrypilearning/button-switch-scratch-pi/en/step_3.md

 Now you're going to use **selection** and a variable to make only one of these things happen each time you press the button.

-The `when space pressed`{:class="block3events"} code will remain unchanged as this is the reset code.
+The `when space pressed`{:class="block3events"} code remains unchanged as this is the reset code.

 --- task ---